 If our heart is for God, then He will be our treasure.
 When we put the Lord first, our money will be used to honor Him, to provide for our family, and then to care for those in need as we are directed by the Holy Spirit.
 As we do these things, God will provide for our needs and will bless us with good things that will bring peace and joy to our lives.

-Dr. Craig von Buseck is Editor of Digital Content for Inspiration.org.
+Dr. Craig von Buseck is Managing Editor for Inspiration.org.